XQc: Personal life

 Lengyel was born on November 12, 1995, in Laval, Quebec, Canada.
 He is of Hungarian descent.

 From 2017 to 2022, Lengyel was in a relationship with fellow streamer Samantha Lopez, known by her Twitch username adeptthebest.
+Later, Samantha filed for divorce, claiming they were married under common law marriage, while Lengyel denied this claim.
+In August 2023, she also filed an assault case against Lengyel.
+In December 2023, he announced on his stream that he won both cases.

+In October 2024, it was reported that Samantha filed the case against him again, this time in the state of California.

-On August 5, 2024, Lengyel accompanied online streamer Adin Ross during a meeting with then-former President of the United States Donald Trump.
+On August 5, 2024, Lengyel accompanied online streamer Adin Ross during a meeting with then-former president of the United States Donald Trump.